 Getting data out of AdWords

-The data you extract from AdWords API reports can be quite granular, allowing you to see things like impressions, clickthrough rates, and CPC broken out by time period.
+You can extract granular data from AdWords API reports, allowing you to see things like impressions, clickthrough rates, and CPC broken out by time period.

 Loading data into Google BigQuery

 Google Cloud Platform offers a helpful guide for loading data into BigQuery.
 You can use the

 bq command-line tool to upload the files to your datasets, adding schema and data type information along the way.
 The

 bq load command is the workhorse here.
 You can find its syntax in the bq command-line tool quickstart guide.
 Iterate through this process as many times as it takes to load all of your tables into BigQuery.